YouweGit/testing-suite/docs/features/project-type-detection.md

 # Project Type Detection
-The type for a project can be overridden in the composer.json `config` node by adding `testing-suite-type` to the configuration.
+The type for a project can be overridden in the composer.json `extra` node by adding `testing-suite-type` to the configuration.
 This will allow the use of standards for a different type.